 There are three ways of inserting a style sheet:

-An external style sheet is ideal when the style is applied to many pages.
-With an external style sheet, you can change the look of an entire Web site by changing just one file.
+With an external style sheet, you can change the look of an entire website by changing just one file!

-Each page must include a link to the style sheet with the <link> tag.
-The <link> tag goes inside the head section:
+Each page must include a reference to the external style sheet file inside the <link> element.
+The <link> element goes inside the head section:

 An external style sheet can be written in any text editor.
 The file should not contain any html tags.
 The style sheet file must be saved with a .css extension.
 An example of a style sheet file called "myStyle.css", is shown below: